mmehr1988/probable-palm-tree/README.md

      i.
 If include – run the random function and add to the master character list

      ii.
+If include, make sure to reserve one randomly selected spot in the final password string for each confirmed character type.
+To achieve this, I created a passwordConfirmPage variable to house these characters.
+The length will reduced when the final loop occurs.

+     iii.
 If not – push false to tracker.
 Tracker is an array just so the check at the end is comparing against value 4 and not 20.
 For more information, see section below called “Learning Points”.

-4. Finally, after all the checks confirmed good, I created the loop to randomly selecting characters from the master list.
+4. Finally, after all the checks confirmed good, I created the loop to randomly selecting characters from the master list based on a length inputed less the saved characters from each confirmed character type.

 ## Other Key Learning Points: When to use Array.push() & when to use Addition Assignment +=